utstikkar/IntroPythonForDS/README.md

 Nikolay Koldunov walks is through the main times series features of pandas in two blog posts: [Time series analysis with pandas](http://earthpy.org/pandas-basics.html) and [Time series analysis with pandas Part 2](http://earthpy.org/time_series_analysis_with_pandas_part_2.html)

 Now you have learned enough to clean and compute some statistics on a dataset using pandas by yourself.

+## Your first data analysis case
+A great source of data problems nowadays is the Kaggle platform.
+We'll be starting today with a simple but representative dataset: [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).

+IMPORTANT: _don't_ go straight for the answer, you'll compare the 'Getting Started With Python' tutorials associated with this dataset once you have given it a try by yourself.

+Here are a few pointers:
+* Import the data (pandas)
+* Get a first look at it (pandas)
+* Clean it: deal with missing values, useless data, etc. (pandas)
+* Get some statistics out of your dataset, plot things out (pandas)
+* Re-arrange data, compute new interesting data from the one you have, etc. (pandas)

+## Scikit-learn

 ## License